forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 2. Run the **SFDX: Authorize an Org** command to connect to the Salesforce sandbox org or scratch org that has Einstein for Developers enabled.

 The Einstein logo on the activity bar and in the status bar confirms that the extension is installed.
-Open the command palette and run `View: Show Einstein Developer Sidebar` to open the side bar.
+Open the command palette and run `View: Show Einstein Developer Sidebar` to open the sidebar.

 ![einstein installed](../../../images/einstein-installed.png)